London House Extension Cost in 2025:

 • Basement – Due to complexity and risk, basements incur higher expenses.
 In London, a basement extension typically ranges between £5,000 to £7,000 per sqm.

-Its worth ot note that builders quotes will vary depending on a number of factors, these figures are to act as a guideline to gain a ball-park figure of how much a London House Extension can cost.
+It’s worth to note that builders quotes will vary depending on a number of factors, these figures are to act as a guideline to gain a ball-park figure of how much a London House Extension can cost.

 Purpose of the london house Extension: